maxcurzi/tplay/README.md

 # Run the project (use --release for faster performance)
 cargo run --release -- <media> [options]

-# By default the audio backend uses the rodio crate.
-If you have issue and want to try using the
-# mpv player as backend, then try the following:
-cargo run --release --features="mpv_0_35" --no-default-features -- <media> [options]
-# or (for mpv 0.34)
-cargo run --release --features="mpv_0_34" --no-default-features -- <media> [options]
-# MPV support may be dropped in future releases
 ```

+## Feature flags
+By default the crate uses [rodio](https://crates.io/crates/rodio) for audio playback.
+If you wish to use MPV (libmpv1 libmpv1-dev) as a audio playback backend, you can build/install the crate with:
+`--features="mpv_0_35" --no-default-features`
+or
+`--features="mpv_0_34" --no-default-features`
+within `cargo build`, `cargo run`, or `cargo install` commands.
+MPV packages support may be dropped in future releases

 # Usage
 `tplay <media> [options]`